vichitr/hello-world/README.md

 The first repository.
-Trying to learn commands.
+Trying to learn commands...
-I'm Vichitr here.
 Hope learn it soon.